NEEL RAYA MD INC.

 Routine health screenings

-Health screenings are tests or physical
+Health screenings are tests or

-becomes severe.
+or becomes severe.

-In
+In general,

-are tailored to the specific behaviors and risk factors of each patient and are
+tailored to the specific behaviors and risk factors of each patient and are

 considered the "gold standard" by physicians.